 Whether cooking a main course, a side dish, or even a dessert, an electric pressure cooker can help you make quick work of some of your kitchen duties.
-This introduction to the Instant Pot will help get you decide if an electric pressure cooker is for you.
+This introduction to electric pressure cookers will help get you decide if one is right for you.

 While the term “Instant Pot” is commonly used, it’s actually a brand name.
 There are a number of manufacturers who produce electric pressure cookers; the Instant Pot is just one brand.
-It happens to be the brand I own, so I tend to refer to mine as an Instant Pot.
-Just know that there are other options!
+I’ve owned several IPs over the years, but I’ve recently switched to a Presto.

 Cooking Options

 As you can see in the image below, there are a number of functions to choose from.
-I particularly like the sauté option, as I can brown ingredients before setting the Instant Pot to pressure cook.
+I particularly like the sauté option, as I can brown ingredients before setting the pressure cooker to cook.

 There’s also a slow cooker function.
-My Instant Pot also stands in as a rice cooker.
+My electric pressure cooker also stands in as a rice cooker.

 One Appliance, Many Functions

-One of the greatest things about the Instant Pot is that it extends the number of cooking options in your kitchen, especially handy during the holidays when the stove top is running at full capacity.
+One of the greatest things about a pressure cooker is that it extends the number of cooking options in your kitchen, especially handy during the holidays when the stove top is running at full capacity.

-The Instant Pot, with its different functions can act as many different appliances, reducing the amount of space you use in your kitchen.
+Electric pressure cookers, with their different functions can act as many different appliances, reducing the amount of space you use in your kitchen.
 It can be a:

-The options offered will vary by Instant Pot models.
-With a collection of good Instant Pot recipes, this little device is a great option for small kitchens!
+The options offered will vary by models and brands.
+With a collection of good recipes, this little device is a great option for small kitchens!

 This appliance is made of a heavy base which holds the heating element, the removable metal inner pot, and a lid with a pressure valve.
 The bottom of the cooking pot sits directly on the heating element.